Dailies

 - Fay looks nice and clean and converts to a reasonable amount of code too, but when they say it’s a proper subset of Haskell they’re not messing around.
 Not a lot of packages added yet.

-I liked Haste initially, until I got to that absolutely necessary evil, JavaScript interop, and everything fell apart.
+Haste looks like a compromise between the two but this guy said three years ago > I liked Haste initially, until I got to that absolutely necessary evil, JavaScript interop, and everything fell apart.

 This was three years ago though, maybe they’re great now?
 Also Ben Lynn used Haste for his tiny browser games and they look pretty amazing.